 Asset Description Estimated Useful Life

 Office equipment and furniture 3-5 years

 Laboratory equipment 7-10 years

 Manufacturing equipment 10 years

-Leasehold improvements and fixtures Lesser of estimated useful or life of
+Leasehold improvements and fixtures Lesser of estimated useful or life of lease

-lease

-Depreciation expense was approximately \$63,000 and \$144,000 for the years ended December 31, 2012 and 2011, respectively.
+Depreciation expense was approximately \$43,000 and \$63,000 for the years ended December 31, 2013 and 2012, respectively.
 When assets are disposed of, the cost and accumulated depreciation are removed from the accounts.
 Repairs and maintenance are charged to expense as incurred.

-During 2012, the Company reviewed property and equipment for impairment and determined that certain items were impaired due to obsolescence.
-As a result of this review, the Company recorded an impairment loss of approximately \$47,000.
-For the year ended December 31, 2011, there were no significant events or changes in circumstances identified by the Company that would indicate that the carrying value of an asset was not recoverable.
+During 2013 and 2012, the Company reviewed property and equipment for impairment and determined that certain items were impaired due to obsolescence.
+As a result of this review, the Company recorded an impairment loss of approximately \$121,000 and \$47,000 for the years ended December 31, 2013 and 2012, respectively.